bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 * And others; see [the Core Specification](https://webassembly.github.io/spec/core/syntax/modules.html) for the complete list.

-A core module usually corresponds to a single `.wasm` file.
+A core module usually corresponds to a single binary `.wasm` file.
 These modules can be run in the browser, or via a separate runtime such as [Wasmtime](https://wasmtime.dev/) or [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).

-A module is defined by the [WebAssembly Core Specification](https://webassembly.github.io/spec/core/).

 ### Limitations of core modules